 Accommodation is required unless it would cause an undue hardship.
 For example, employers may have to adjust working conditions or provide technical aids so people with disabilities can participate in the workplace.

 If you think someone has discriminated against you, you may make a complaint to the Commission.
-Our "How to File a Complaint" web page describes the complaint process.
+The "Filing a Complaint" section of this website describes the complaint process.
 Please note that you must make a complaint within one year of becoming aware of the discrimination.

 It's against the law for someone to violate your rights under the Bill of Rights sections of The Saskatchewan Human Rights Code.
 Those include the right to freedom of expression, freedom of conscience, and free association.